 11 novel MoneySaving tricks to get must-read Kindle books for FREE (or just 99p)

 Amazon is heaving with Kindle books that are permanently free or 99p.
 Yet these cheap titles may not always match your virtual to-read pile.
 In fact, you often have to wade through a lot of very average books to find the good ones.
-And if you pay full-price for Kindle books and devour several a month, the cost can soon stack up.
+And if you pay full-price for Kindle books and are devouring several a month while stuck indoors, the cost can soon stack up.

 So I wanted to share my top tricks for getting must-read Kindle books (ie, those you REALLY want to read) at dirt-cheap prices or for free.

 Of course, to find which Kindle books are currently free or very cheap, you could simply select a genre, then sort by price on Amazon.
 Plenty of classic tomes – the likes of Jane Eyre and Frankenstein – are available on Kindle for free, for example.

 But to sort the wheat from the chaff, you need to get clever – it's all about grabbing bestsellers and specific titles while they're on short-term offer.
 If you know where to look, there's a treasure trove of amazing free or 99p Kindle books to be found.
 And it's worth noting you don't actually need a Kindle to read these books – you can buy them to read on your phone, tablet, etc with the free Kindle Reading app*.